dkvz/dkvz-blog-2025/README.md

 - Shadows shouldn't become bright white on dark mode I think it's a design faux pas
 - HTML comments in pages should be removed at some point.
 - Don't forget to add my robots.txt
+- Footer links leave an empty spot on the right on medium screen, should space it better?

 ## Running the project
 Look at the [Nuxt documentation](https://nuxt.com/docs/getting-started/introduction) to learn more.